Skip to main content

 Leftover open-faced stuffing waffle sandwich

 This truly is an all-encompassing dish!
-From the savory stuffing-based waffle to the decadent fried egg placed effortlessly on top of this visually stunning, food-based mini-masterpiece is perfect for any holiday leftover fanatic.
+From the savory stuffing-based waffle to the decadent fried egg placed effortlessly on top of this visually stunning, food-based mini-masterpiece, it is perfect for any holiday leftover fanatic.
 A little schmear of cranberry sauce, freshly fried bacon bits, and a light drizzling of warm gravy take this old classic to new heights.

 Butternut squash risotto